What the heck is Web3 and why is everyone and their mother talking about it?

 Web 3.0 strives to lock the web open once and for all.

 To make systems talk to each other and be easily accessible.
-Make everything transparent and verifiable backed by the economic model and incentives of blockchain.
+Make everything transparent and verifiable backed by the economic model and incentives of blockchain technology.
 Web 3.0 will make commodities out of storage, systems, web services and allow programs to run long after the developer is no longer around.

 With luck, Web 3.0 will wrestle control out of the hands of large corporations and distribute control to all corners of the internet.
 Web 3.0can (and hopefully will) be the new-age Magna Carta and virtual Bill of Rights, all rolled into one.